MonkeeSock/DnD-Campaign-Wiki/content/Religion/DeadGods/Draenyth.md

 ---
 Draenyth was the God of death but was exiled during [[The War of the Gods]].
 He was long thought dead but was eventually discovered in a demi-plane by [[The Bandit Bashers]].
 The demi-plane consisted of a only a small island and a lonely lighthouse.

 Not knowing his true identity, the party helped Draenyth escape the demi-plane after capturing a damaged githyanki ship which happened to crash land in the plane.
-Earlier in their adventures the party had found a stone in an Eternal Observatory built by The Old Empire.
+Earlier in their adventures the party had found a stone in an Eternal Observatory built by [[The Old Empire]].
 The stone contained some of the exiled God's power and essence.
 Draenyth stole the stone and attempted to steal the stone and abandon the party.
 They captured him again, but decided to release him afterwards.

 After leaving [[The Bandit Bashers]] Draenyth travelled to [[Wynion]] where he encountered members of [[The Twilight Tavern]] who had also collected a Stone of Draenyth.
 The party gave the stone to Draenyth and he continued on his way.